decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 Anyhow, these traits lack sex appeal, involve nuance and explanation, and only prove themselves over the long run.
 Their success will be as the result of other activities that make these memes believable.

 #### The right memes.
 The Decred community needs to find better memes about what these traits enable.
-What will be built over the next hundred years, how will DAO’s transform the ability to organize around ideas and shift global centers of power?
+What will be built over the next hundred years, how will DAOs transform the ability to organize around ideas and shift global centers of power?
 What Oracles can be removed, and what does that empower?
 How can this movement change people’s lives and make the world fairer and more verdant?
 When sustainable funding is no longer beholden to venture capitalists, foundations, or benevolent donors, what does that enable?
 What can be created or advanced?

 The answers to these questions define the new memes that must be identified, iterated, and employed.
 And they must be reductive to simply and quickly appeal to people who want to help define and grow the community.
 Find the memes that resonate and mercifully pound on them.
 Do this.
 Repeat.